-Rava (semolina or sooji) kesari or kesari bath is one of the simple and colorful eye-catching desserts in India.
-In the southern part of India, it’s called as rava kesari or kesari bath.
-In the northern part, a similar dessert called as sooji halwa.
+Rava (semolina or sooji) Kesari or Kesari bath is one of the simple and colorful eye-catching desserts in India.
+In the southern part of India, it’s called as rava Kesari or Kesari bath.
+In the northern part, a similar dessert called sooji halwa.

 Basically, Kesar means saffron.
 The outcome of this dessert is an energetic orange color that is the reason it’s named as Kesari.

-We can prepare rava kesari with different flavors like milk and various fruit tunes.
-Here I shared with milk tone and I encourage you to try all the possible ways to enjoy the kesari.
+We can prepare it with different flavors like milk and various fruit tunes.
+Here I shared with milk tone and I encourage you to try all the possible ways to enjoy the Kesari.

-Tips: Use can follow the same method for semiya (vermicelli) Kesari.
+Tips: Use can follow the same method for vermicelli Kesari.
 For other kinds of Kesari add water instant of milk along with smashed fresh fruits.